zapier/visual-builder/docs/_docs/integration-checks-reference.md

 `contact_id`), write code to rename it.

 This check is similiar to `D010`.
-But unlike `D010`, this one validates the live polling results in the Zap history instead of the static samples in your integration definition.
+But unlike `D010`, this one validates the live polling results in the [Zap History](https://zapier.com/app/history) instead of the static samples in your integration definition.

 ✘ an example of an **incorrect** implementation: